 Stick to the very end for a heartwarming reminder of this!
 Plus, they want a happy mom so stick with simple!

 The best thing to do is have a regularly time scheduled each week to come together.
 I didn’t even say each day!
 That’s it.
 What you do during this time can vary from week to week but having a consistent when you do it helps keep everyone accountable.

 Is Spending Time with Family Important?

 The simple answer to that question is yes.
-And just to be clear, in this post when I refer to “family time” I’m specifically taking about time together as a whole.
+And just to be clear, in this post when I refer to “family time” I’m specifically talking about time together as a whole.
 Not just mom and the kids or mom and one child doing something together.

 And the fact is, for most families having quality time together as one family is challenging to pull off on a daily basis.
 What about family dinner, you ask?
 It’s been widely discussed that family dinners are on the sharp decline and while this may be a bad thing, it’s the reality for many families – including mine!

 But no one is debating that making quality time for family isn’t important and necessary for connection.
 In fact, there are many benefits to regular family time such as: